 It’s also extensively used in hearing aids for people with conductive hearing damage.

-Lately, you can now find bone conduction headphones for swimmers and as alternative workout headphones for runners and gym-goers.
+Lately, you can now find them for swimming and as alternative workout headphones.